-The concepts pathic or pathic-gnostic lived experience(42) point to moments of lived experience that are predominantly or dominantly pathic but that very decidedly also have a gnostic aspect, however slight this might be.
-Similarly, the concepts gnostic or gnosticpathic lived experience(43) point to lived experience that is predominantly gnostically actualized, but at the same time is also emotional.
-Sonnekus(44) indicates that the "ways a child lived experiences ... gradually differ; with the junior primary school child (grades 1-4 in the USA), lived experiencing primarily is pathic in nature...although the gnostic also is present while with the senior group (grades 5-7), lived experiencing gradually shifts to the early gnostic level although the pathic still accompanies it."
+The concepts pathic or pathic-gnostic lived experience (42) point to moments of lived experience which are predominantly or dominantly pathic, but which decidedly also have a gnostic aspect, however slight this might be.
+Similarly, the concepts gnostic or gnostic-pathic lived experience (43) point to lived experience which is predominantly gnostically actualized but which, at the same time, is emotional.
+Sonnekus (44) indicates that the "ways a child lived experiences ... gradually differ; with the junior primary school child (grades 1-4 in the USA), lived experiencing is primarily pathic ... although the gnostic also is present, while with the senior group (grades 5-7), lived experiencing gradually shifts to the early gnostic level, although the pathic still accompanies it."

-In his phenomenological-existential analysis of the irreducible and primordial structures of the openness of Dasein, Heidegger(45) distinguishes the following three constitutive modalities that, as existentialia (anthropological categories) of openness, form an indivisible unity:
+In his phenomenological-existential analysis of the irreducible and primordial structures of the openness of Dasein, Heidegger(45) distinguishes the following three constitutive modalities which, as existentialia (anthropological categories) of openness, form an indivisible unity:

 1. Attunement ("moodness") (Heidegger's Befindlichkeit) which means you find (and feel) yourself (in the world), an attunement, mood, also called a "fundamental mood" or "affective disposition."
 Also, no matter what we do, we always find ourselves already in a certain affective mood.
 Dasein is already attuned (or emotion).
-It is this characteristic initiative of Dasein which always informs a person, in one way or another, of his/her position in reality by which a person originally can give an account to him/herself of his/her situation in the world.
-Thus, this attunement or "moodness" teaches a person something concerning reality;
+It is this characteristic initiative of Dasein which always informs a person, in one way or another, of his/her position within reality by which a person originally can give an account to him/herself of his/her situation in the world.
+Thus, this attunement or "moodness" shows a person something concerning reality;

 2. Understanding (Heidegger's Verstehen): here is meant primordial understanding.
-It is this primordial understanding that makes possible all modalities of knowing (thinking, remembering, perceiving, actualizing intellectual potentialities--all as ways of existing(46));
+It is this primordial understanding which makes possible all modalities of knowing (thinking, remembering, perceiving, actualizing intellectual potentialities--all as ways of existing (46));

-3. Logos (speech) (Heidegger's Rede): here Heidegger means Dasein's fundamental possibility or potentiality to put in order and classify, to delimit and structure.
+3. Logos (speech) (Heidegger's Rede): here, Heidegger means Dasein's fundamental possibility or potentiality to put in order and classify, to delimit, and structure.
 Without this potentiality, attunement and primordial understanding are not possible.

-Attunement and primordial understanding are viewed by Heidegger(47) as two modalities that embrace each other: primordial understanding is always present in attunement, and all understanding in its turn is continually connected with one or another attunement (mood).
-In other words, all understanding, in one way or another is bound to attunement, and attunement also is a continual bringing-to-light (disclosing).(48)
+Attunement and primordial understanding are viewed by

+Heidegger(47) as two modalities which embrace each other: primordial understanding is always present in attunement, and all understanding, in its turn, is continually connected with one or another attunement (mood).
+In other words, all understanding is bound to attunement, and attunement is also a continual bringing-to-light (disclosing).(48)

-In terms of the above reflections on lived experience, Heidegger's exposition can be restated with the following three pronouncements:
+In terms of the above reflections on lived experience, Heidegger's exposition is restated with the following three pronouncements:

 (a) Pathic/affective and gnostic/cognitive lived experiencing of reality are two primordial and irreducible modalities (existentialia) which embrace each other in that they always occur together.
-Without them Dasein cannot be reflected on or understood.
-Also, Vliegenthart(49) makes reference to this intermeshing of a child's pathic and gnostic relationships to the world;
+Without them, Dasein cannot be reflected on or understood.
+Also, Vliegenthart(49) refers to this intermeshing of a child's pathic and gnostic relationships to the world;